Communicable Disease Program

 - Pertussis (Whooping Cough)

 Sexually Transmitted Disease (STD) & HIV Clinic

-Along with Public Health Departments across the state, we identify, track, and treat sexually transmitted diseases including HIV.
-Our clinic offers confidential STD testing, treatment, and advice to anyone.
-Patients receive educational counseling to ensure understanding of the disease, methods to avoid spread of the disease, treatment options, and prevention methods.
+Along with Public Health Departments across the state, we identify, track, and treat sexually transmitted diseases, including HIV.
+Our clinic offers confidential STD testing, treatment, and advice to all patients, including educational counseling to ensure understanding of the disease, methods to avoid spread of the disease, treatment options, and prevention methods.
 There is no charge for these services and medication is provided for treatment of some STD's.
 For information call (919) 496-2533 and ask for the STD Nurse/Coordinator.

 Tuberculosis (TB) Control Program

 Tuberculosis is still a public health problem.
 In recent years, the CDC has noted a rise in the number of active TB cases.
-Our health department offers TB skin tests, call for an appointment.
+Our health department offers TB skin test.
+Please call for an appointment.

 If someone has a positive skin test, the Communicable Disease Nurse will offer counseling, chest x-rays, medical referrals, exposure tracking and control, and provide preventive or therapeutic medication at no charge.